juno-r1/sophia/README.md

-# Sophia 0.6.1
+# Sophia 0.7

 Sophia is a general-purpose procedural programming language oriented around multiple dispatch and the actor model.
-[Find more information here.](https://github.com/juno-r1/sophia/wiki)

 **Caution:** this implementation is in development.
 Language features are considered to be stable but may not behave as expected.